 Pursuant to the terms of sale of its historical demolition business, the Company received an indemnification commitment from the buyer for losses resulting from the bonding arrangement.
-In April 2020, the Court granted the Company's motion for entry of final judgment in the amount of \$21,934 based upon the buyer's default of its obligations to indemnify the Company for losses resulting from the bonding arrangement, and the Court is in the process of entering that final judgment.
+In April 2020, the Court granted the Company's motion for entry of final judgment in the amount of \$21,934 based upon the buyer's default of its obligations to indemnify the Company for losses resulting from the bonding arrangement.
+In May 2020, the Court entered that final judgment, and in June 2020, Defendants filed a notice of appeal from that judgment.
 The Company cannot estimate the amount or range of collectible recoveries related to the indemnification.
-It does, however, intend to aggressively pursue collection from the buyer for such payment.
+It does, however, intend to oppose the appeal and aggressively pursue collection from the buyer for such payment.